fbpx

 1. Use direct links: It is important to ensure that all links on the site are direct and do not redirect to other pages.
 This can help to minimize the number of redirects used on the site.

-2. Avoid redirect chains: Redirect chains occur when one redirect leads to another redirect, which can add additional time to the page load time.
+2. Avoid redirect chains: Redirect chains occur when one redirect leads to another.
+This can add extra time to the page load.
 It is important to avoid redirect chains by ensuring that all redirects lead directly to the intended destination page.

 3. Use permanent redirects: When redirecting pages, it is a good idea to use permanent redirects (HTTP status code 301) instead of temporary redirects (HTTP status code 302).
 Permanent redirects tell search engines that the redirect is permanent, which can help to preserve the search engine ranking of the page.